-Pre-settlement funding provides cash advances to individuals or companies projected to win a significant settlement from a lawsuit, who need funds to cover their expenses while they wait for the case to settle.
-Most states prohibit law firms from lending money to their clients and as a result, more and more law firms are turning to litigation finance to help clients who need financial support.
-(Law firms also use legal finance to manage their own cash flow, this is often called ‘law firm financing)
+Pre-settlement funding provides cash advances to individuals or companies projected to win a significant settlement from a lawsuit who need funds to cover their expenses while they wait for the case to settle.
+Most states prohibit law firms from lending money to their clients and as a result, more and more law firms are turning to legal finance to help clients who need financial support.
+(Law firms also use legal finance to manage their own cash flow, this is often called law firm financing.)

 Pre-settlement funding helps level the legal playing field by providing plaintiffs with the money they need to fight and win the settlements they deserve from better-funded opponents.
 Pre-settlement funding can be a godsend in personal injury cases.
 For example, a lawsuit advance enables the injured to fight as long as it takes to win instead of accepting inadequate, unfair settlements just to pay their bills.

 Pre-settlement finance also helps small businesses fight intellectual property theft perpetrated by larger companies.
 Such poaching is commonplace.
 Previously, the high costs and delays of litigation prevented small business owners from effectively protecting their patents, trademarks, copyright, and proprietary information.
 Today, entrepreneurs can use legal finance to stop infringement and to receive damages for infringement of their intellectual property.

 Initially, some investors were tepid about investing in the asset class because they felt uneasy about the ethics of funding potential lawsuits and affecting the justice system.
 But in recent years, those concerns have been addressed and studies have shown that legal finance can work as a way to level the playing field and help underfunded plaintiffs and law firms get their fair day in court.